konekti/jeffbrl.github.io/_drafts/_posts/2018-02-13-aws-availibility-zone-naming-and-networking.md

 AWS can't  increase the speed of light in fiber; however, it can optimize the network stack on its instances.
 The new C5 instance type has an average intra-AZ latency of 50 microseconds.
 I confirmed this value using qperf and the c5.9xlarge instance type.
 The latency between my us-east-1a and us-east-1b clocked in around the 500 microsecond mark.

+> For more on what AWS is doing to increase network performance in the VPC, check out [The Floodgates Are Open – Increased Network Bandwidth for EC2 Instances](https://aws.amazon.com/blogs/aws/the-floodgates-are-open-increased-network-bandwidth-for-ec2-instances/ "The Floodgates are Open").

 If you assumed that cross-account EC2 instances were in the same physical AZ, you would unknowingly incur the inter-AZ latency penalty.
+In addition, you might make incorrect assumptions about redundancy if you are building cross-account applications.

 Apparently, there is an exception to the AZ naming.
 Per @QuinnyPig's [tweet](https://twitter.com/quinnypig/status/886271525984256000), us-east-1f is an exception.

 ![](/uploads/2018/02/14/az-tweet.PNG "Corey Quinn Tweet")

 He points out later in the thread that you can tell by tracking spot instance pricing across accounts.

-No matter what your